dnbaker/minicore/python/README.md

 seed = 0     # if seed is not set, defaults to 0.
 Results will be identical with the same seed.

-measure = "REVERSE_MKL" # See https://github.com/dnbaker/minicore/blob/main/docs/msr.md for examples/integer codes
+measure = "MKL" # See https://github.com/dnbaker/minicore/blob/main/docs/msr.md for examples/integer codes
                         # value can be integral or be the short string description
                         # MKL = reverse categorical KL divergence